You can create aliases (alternate names) for members in a dimension so that their labels appear differently in the view.

 - In Tableau Desktop, click OK.

-- On Tableau Server or Tableau Online, click the X icon in the top-right corner of the dialog box.
+- On Tableau Server or Tableau Cloud, click the X icon in the top-right corner of the dialog box.

 When you add the field to the view, the alias names appear as labels in the view.
 For example,